How Email Marketer Becomes a Trusted Sender

 A trusted sender is someone who has explicit permission from recipients to send them emails.

 When a sender is marked as safe or trusted, their emails consistently reach the inbox.
-So how exactly does one become a trusted sender?
-Is the only way to ask recipients to whitelist you?
-Are all your emails doomed to land in the spam folder if you don’t do so?
+So how exactly does one build email trust?
+Is the only way to ask recipients to whitelist your email?
+Will all your emails go to spam if you don’t do so?
+How can you navigate being flagged as an email spam sender?

 Worry not!
-We will break down the concept of safe senders for both personal email users and email marketers.
+We will break down the concept of safe senders for both email users and email marketers.
+We also explain what is a safe senders list and how both parties can benefit from it.

-But before we do that, let’s explore why the concept of a trusted sender was born — spam.
+But before we do that, let’s understand the main reason why trusted senders exist: spam.

-Spam emails are unsolicited, bulk electronic messages that you receive without your permission.
+Email spam is defined as unsolicited, bulk electronic messages users receive unwillingly.
 They’re generally considered a nuisance and can even be dangerous.
 While they have reduced in volume, they still remain a significant threat even today.

 These spam highlights convey the seriousness of the matter: